Jonah Taylor, LSW (Associate Therapist)

 Jonah has experience counseling clients facing:

-Jonah joined The Center for Growth full-time in 2022 after spending a year there completing his graduate internship through the Rutgers University School of Social Work.
+Jonah joined The Center for Growth full-time after spending a year there completing his graduate internship through the Rutgers University School of Social Work.
 As a graduate student, he focused on grief, loss, trauma, and illness.
 With a deep understanding for how the wounds one carries—both emotional and physical—can shape their behavior, Jonah guides clients to gain insight into the sources of their current pain.
 Connecting the dots between past and present, clients uncover hidden capacities for navigating the inner and outer landscapes of their lives.

 Jonah’s background includes extensive study and practice in mindfulness meditation and Buddhism.
 With a therapy style that is contemplative, spiritual, and philosophical, clients gain more conscious awareness, acceptance for what they cannot change, and compassion for self and others.